drinkbird/drinkbird.github.io/_posts/blog/2018-12-30-microservices-books-complete-collection.md

 ## The Tao of Microservices, by Richard Rodger

-This book presents a fresh approach on architecting microservices-based systems, in a succint, honest and conscise way that cuts right to the chase.
+This book presents a fresh approach on architecting microservices-based systems, in a succinct, honest and concise way that cuts right to the chase.

-The detailed case study of the *nodezoo.com* system, including source code and documentation and accompanied by many great ideas one can utilize in the real world, makes this book stand out and worth exporing, even if you have already read every other book in the topic.
+The detailed case study of the *nodezoo.com* system, including source code and documentation and accompanied by many great ideas one can utilize in the real world, makes this book stand out and worth exploring, even if you have already read every other book in the topic.

 Especially if you work with Node and Javascript, you will find the code examples particularly valuable.